November 18-20, 2019

 Check-in and check-out

-Boy Scout Troop Check-in: You can arrive as early as Friday at 4:00 pm to set up your area.
-You should send a troop representative to the registration tent between 5 pm and 9 pm Friday night to hand in your final roster, and to pick up t-shirts, schedules, and other information for the weekend.
-There will be a cracker barrel for Scoutmasters and Senior Patrol Leaders (SPLs) at 9:30 pm Friday night.
+Troop Check-in: Troops can arrive as early as Friday at 4:00 pm to set.
+The troop should send a representative to the registration tent between 5 pm and 9 pm Friday night to hand in the final roster, and to pick up t-shirts, schedules, and other information for the weekend.
+There will be a cracker barrel for Scoutmasters and senior patrol leaders (SPLs) at 9:30 pm Friday night.

-Webelos Den Check-in: You should plan on arriving early on Saturday to set up your tents and check in.
-You should send a representative to the registration tent between 8 am - 10 am to hand in your final roster, and to pick up t-shirts, schedules, and other information for the weekend.
+Webelos Den Check-in: Participants plan on arriving early on Saturday to set up your tents and check-in.
+Send a representative to the registration tent between 8 am - 10 am to hand in the final roster, and to pick up t-shirts, schedules, and other information for the weekend.

 Check-out time: Sunday from 9:00 am -11:00 am.
-After your area has been inspected by an OA representative, you may send someone to the registration tent to pick up your patches.
+After your area has been inspected by an Order of the Arrow (OA) representative, you may send someone to the registration tent to pick up your patches.
 Webelos dens will also receive a participation ribbon for their pack/den flag.